Happiness is an Inside Job

 Here’s something I’ve been noticing.
 If something doesn’t go as planned, say milk is spilled or nick myself cutting vegetables, I hear sarcasm in my head.
 “Well, that’s great.”
 Until these negative comments are brought to light, they continue their shenanigans outside of awareness.

 When you feel hijacked by a negative sensation, ask yourself: What’s in the way of contentment?
 Is anything bad happening?
-Can I surrender to what is?
+How can I surrender to what is?

 Awareness allows us to see where we’re stuck, while compassion allows us to accept what it is.
 Together, the two help forge the way to greater and more lasting contentment.